 - Studio and Art Photography

-All Mentors have participated in training and in a networking session with other Mentors to support peer to peer learning.
+All mentors have participated in training and a networking session with other mentors to support peer to peer learning.
 A full list of the mentors and their offerings can be found here.

-Registration for the free mentorship sessions is now open.
-Up to 80 mentorship session available per month for the arts community to access.
+Registration for free mentorship sessions opens in February 2022.
+Up to 80 mentorship sessions are available per month for artists to access.
 More information including how artists can register can be located here.